 For many advisers, portfolio performance is a non-issue when it comes to ESG considerations.
 It ranks near the bottom of the reasons advisers utilize it; for non-users, ESG’s limiting of investment options ranks near the top of considerations.
 Just 29% of advisers believe there is a positive correlation between corporate financial performance and ESG factors.
 While manager selection for ESG strategies may be limited compared to the broader universe of funds and managers, the menu is increasing in size.
 Overall, investment research broadly suggests that the performance of socially conscious funds has a “positive tilt relative to the overall universe of funds”.
 While returns may not be a real hurdle, there is an increasing breadth of options – and potential strategies – that advisers can utilize.

 There are around 113 funds that meet the ESG/Ethical criteria as regulated funds for clients in the UK so yes, the universe is smaller.
-Also, the menu of available investment options excludes passive funds (there are a few, but they don’t meet enough criteria to be included in any meaningful way) which means clients may pay a bit more for an ethical portfolio.
-However, every day, I see a greater abundance of options including with company pensions, such as the L&G Future World fund focused on climate change, which is encouraging.
+Also, the menu of available investment options excludes passive funds (there are a few, but they don’t meet enough criteria to be included in any meaningful way) which means clients may pay a bit more for an ethical portfolio which necessarily includes actively managed funds and consequently higher fees than passive funds.
+However, more and more, I see a greater abundance of options including with company pensions, such as the L&G Future World fund focused on climate change, which is encouraging.

 Adviser usage of ESG factors